 ICU nurses and those immersed in critical care nursing emerge as the unsung champions of healthcare, a truth illuminated by the resounding echoes of the COVID-19 crisis.
 In the aftermath of this pandemic, ICU nurses have fearlessly embraced the call, putting their unwavering training to the ultimate test amidst unforeseen trials.

-Arizona ICU nurse Melody Nungaray-Ortiz shared her experience: “You feel the emotion of it every single day.
+Arizona ICU nurse Melody Nungaray-Ortiz shared her experience during the pandemic: “You feel the emotion of it every single day.
 You feel the stress of it every single day. … I can’t show my kids how sad or scared I feel sometimes.
 I can’t share with them my stories.
 I have to not let that show.”

 You work long hours and push for perfection.
 That’s how you work the medical miracles you do and provide critical care.
 But don’t forget that you have needs, too.
 Avoiding burnout, relieving stress, and keeping your skills sharp are all essential.
 Here are a few tips for success:

 Judy Evans, RN and associate professor of nursing at Colorado Mountain College, says, “Nurses have new and expanding roles.
 They are case managers, helping patients navigate the maze of healthcare choices and develop plans of care.
 They are patient educators who focus on preventative care in a multitude of settings outside hospitals.
 And they are leaders, always identifying ways for their practice to improve.
 Because nurses have the most direct patient care, they have much influence on serious treatment decisions.
 It is a very high stakes job.
 Everyone wants the best nurse for the job, and that equates to the best-educated nurse.”